 In May of 1994, a group of individuals interested in the unique concept of Oxford House began discussions on how to bring this “revolution in recovery” to Alberta.
 A volunteer Board of Directors was formed, and The Oxford House Foundation of Canada was incorporated under the Societies Act of Alberta in February 1995, and obtained its charitable status in October 1997.
 The first Oxford House in Canada was opened in Calgary in 1995 as a house for women.
 Today, Oxford House of Canada in Calgary has approximately 30 residences throughout Alberta – for both men and for women.

 OHS opened its first Oxford House in Regina, Saskatchewan in 2010 and has experienced continual growth since.
 In 2018, 5 Houses were placed into operation for a total of 25 beds – 4 Houses for men and 1 House for women.
 In 2019, a name change was approved to Oxford House Saskatchewan to better reflect our mission to serve the entire province in readiness of organizational expansion.
-In 2021, three Houses in Saskatoon will be operational – two for men and one for women.
+In 2021, three Houses in Saskatoon are now also operational – two for men and one for women, with a fourth on the way.

 OHS recognizes the importance of third stage housing for people recovering from addictions.
 Third stage housing allows individuals to live at a safe and sober environment, which increases the likelihood of long-term sobriety.
 As a non-profit organization, OHS emphasizes on the model of affordability, recognizing that most of our residents do not have a steady income when they first come to us.

 OHS has now accumulated substantial experience in delivering housing and support to a hard-to-house segment of society.
 Through the Board’s oversight, the organization has been certified as a CRA-recognized charitable nonprofit organization.
 A strategic plan, a framework of operational experience in property management and human resources, and data to support program effectiveness has been documented by the organization.